lucidworks/lucidworks.github.io/README.md

   ``---``

 ### Site structure
-All pages are physically in the root of this repo.
-The site structure is created virtually by the parser using the permalink information.
-In the example above, using /AI/ in the permalink: field means that page will display at https://SilverRat.github.io/AI.
-Further depth could be added with a value such as /AI/Lab1/
+This site will parse the files in the site looking for markdown files.
+The site structure users see is created virtually by the parser using the permalink information at the top of each readme file.
+In the example above, using /AI/ in the permalink: field means that page will display at https://lucidworks.github.io/AI.
+Further depth could be added with a value such as /AI/Lab1/.
+Note, the actual markdown file is in the eLearning folder in the GitHub repository.

-### Theme Configuration
-Additional themes can be applied via GitHub in the Settings / Page section.
-The default themes can have different elements (sections/styles) "overridden by placing the appropriate file replacements (or empty files) in the appropriate paths in the repo.
-Basically, if the parser encounters a local file where the theme file would be in the repo, the local file takes over.
-Details on [GitHub Pages Docs](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)